 2) Describing Your Feelings

 Concerned family members, relatives, and friends describe the effects that the addict’s behavior has on them.
 How they were hurt, saddened, embarrassed, frightened and angered while he was under the influence of chemicals.

 3) What Did You Do?

-The intervention team write the behavior that they engaged in while dealing with the situation.
-They write what they did when the event took place and identify their enabling or provoking behavior.
+The intervention team writes the behavior that they engaged in while dealing with the situation.
+They write what they did when the event took place and identify their enabling or provoking the behavior.

 4) What Actually You Should Have Done

 The family members and the rest of the team write down the adaptive action they could have taken at the time rather than exhibiting reactive, enabling or provoking the behavior.